IM NIKKI BAHAN

 So now I have graduated from university with a Bachelor of Science in Nursing..
 I am an intense care (ICU) nurse at our local hospital, also working away on this little blog of mine 🙂

 I made a lifestyle change in 2014 due to personal health issues.
 I was ready to make a change to help alleviate my anxiety.
 I started running… I ran and ran and ran.
 It was my outlet for school.
 It made me feel amazing and encouraged me to pursue a healthy lifestyle.
 I changed my eating habits completely.
-I started eating gluten free and vegan, not only did I loose 30 pounds.. my stress symptoms disappeared.
+I started eating gluten free and dairy free, not only did I loose 30 pounds.. my stress symptoms disappeared.
 I stopped loosing hair, I stopped having muscle twitches, my asthma attacks decreased drastically, my eczema cleared up… it was insane!
 I had no idea I was able to fix these things on my own.

 I wanted to share my story with others so I started this blog in 2015.
-I wanted to share my health journey and help others to find a there way by creating easy delicious healthy vegan recipes.
+I wanted to share my health journey and help others to find a there way by creating easy delicious healthy recipes.
 That is was the base of this blog is recipe development!

 Art runs in my blood.
 My grandfather on my dads side was a painter, my dad was a newspaper photographer, and my moms entire side of the family are musicians … I have always had a inner creative drive.
 Being a nurse is one of the most amazing, and rewarding careers.. but doesn’t allow me to unleash my creativity.
 Which is why I love blogging.
 It’s my own little space of the web to share my photos, creations, and everything else my heart desires.